Skip to Main Content

 • ACCESSION

 In general, "accession" refers to adding something to a collection.
 We create "accession records" when new items are donated to the collection.
 It is important to complete accession records as close to the time the item was donated as possible.
 Accession records can also be thought of as inventory records.
 Filling out an accession record form is the first step towards adding an item to our collection.
-An accession record can help us determine where the item came from and what its significance is to the overall collection of Archives.
+An accession record can help us determine where the item came from and its significance to the overall Archives collection.

 • ACID-FREE

-In preserving paper archives, it is important to copy important documents onto acid-free paper.
-Acid-free paper does not break-down and deteriorate as quickly as non-acid-free paper.
-It is also important to store paper items in acid-free folders and photos in acid-free envelopes.
+In preserving paper archives, copying important documents onto acid-free paper is essential.
+Acid-free paper does not break down and deteriorate as quickly as non-acid-free paper.
+Storing paper items in acid-free folders and photos in acid-free envelopes is also important.

 • ACQUISITION